Trump denies friction with top aides over Iran policy

 Bolton has a long reputation as a hawk who believes the United States needs to get tough with Iran and has pushed a hard line inside the administration since joining the White House more than a year ago.

-While he has been tough on Iran, Trump has made clear that he is the one who is in charge, telling reporters last week that he sometimes has to “temper” Bolton.
+While he has been tough on Iran, Trump told reporters last week that he sometimes has to “temper” Bolton.

-“We are all frustrated with this notion that we are escalating, that we are seeking conflict,” said a senior administration official.
+“We are all frustrated with this notion that we are escalating, that we are seeking conflict,” said a senior administration official, who spoke to a small group of reporters under condition of anonymity.
 “Nothing could be further from the truth.
 We are seeking de-escalation.”

 The official was asked about the notion of Bolton and Pompeo trying to “herd” Trump down the path of war.
 “Herding Trump down any path is an unsuccessful strategy.
 There are many witnesses to that,” the official said.

-Bolton’s views on Iran are well-documented, the official said, but stressed, “He has no allusions.
+Bolton’s views on Iran are well-documented, the official said, but stressed, “He has no illusions.
 He serves the president and he accepted this job because he believes in the president’s policies, and he carries them out.”

 As for Trump’s overture to Iran seeking direct talks, there are no indications from the Iranians that they are ready to engage, the official said: “Not yet.
 We’re sitting by the phone.”